Ramp

 Understanding the key chemical compounds helps explain why ramp pairs well with certain ingredients.

-Sulfur compound released when ramps are cut or crushed, creating pungent garlic aroma and peppery bite; develops further when cooked
+Sulfurous compound released when ramps are cut or crushed, responsible for the pungent, garlicky aroma and antimicrobial properties; becomes milder when cooked

 Quick Tips